 Comprehensive elder care planning requires a solid understanding of many complex factors.
 An elder care planning attorney can help you discover the different types of available care facilities and which one is right for you or your loved one.
 Just as importantly, your lawyer can help you figure out how to pay for your future care.

-The elder care planning attorneys at Williams, Kratcoski & Can help families to sort through the many options that are available to them.
+The elder care planning attorneys at Williams, Kratcoski, Griffin & Can, LLC help families to sort through the many options that are available to them.
 When working with clients to develop a care strategy these attorneys always keep the well-being of the elderly individual foremost in their minds.
 Our experience in this area makes us reliable counselors and trusted advocates for the elderly.
 Call us at 330-673-3444 to schedule your initial consultation.
 Weekend and evening appointments are available.